 Our tender template includes a statement that Aspen is committed to ensuring slavery and human trafficking do not exist in our business or supply chains.
 Bidding suppliers are required to include their relevant policies and procedures as part of their tenders.

-Our standard purchasing terms require that a supplier must comply with the provisions of the Act in relation both to its direct employees and to its suppliers and ensure that neither it nor its supply chain makes use of slavery, forced or bonded labour or human trafficking.
+Our standard purchasing terms require that a supplier must comply with the provisions of the Act in relation both to its direct employees and to its suppliers and to ensure that neither it nor its supply chain makes use of slavery, forced or bonded labour or human trafficking, or engages in unfair business practices pertaining to labor standards such as safe and secure workplace, working hours and wages, freedom of association.

-In 2020, we continued to hold global outsourcing agreements with two Indian-based suppliers for the provision of a range of back and middle office services, including IT.
-As suppliers to the Aspen group, their services also encompass our global and Branch operations.
+In 2022, we continued to hold global outsourcing agreements with three Indian-based suppliers for the provision of a range of back and middle office services, including IT.
+As suppliers to the Aspen Group, their services also encompass our global and Branch operations.
 The evaluation of the suppliers includes a full assessment of their approach to modern slavery, as well as their ethical and social policies.
 This includes reviews of the organisations’ United Nations report based on the Global Reporting Initiative, covering the organisations’ approach to issues such as human rights practice, ethical supply chains and operating ethically.
 The agreements with the suppliers contain a range of clauses to prevent and detect modern slavery, for example, clauses covering the Act, minimum wage obligations and extensive audit rights.
-We have undertaken several site visits to the organisations’ delivery locations since the inception of the agreements in 2018 and these visits have continued after signing of the agreements and subject to Covid-19 restrictions, will continue to be carried out when it is safe to do so.
+We have undertaken several site visits to the organisations’ delivery locations since the inception of the agreements in 2018 and these visits have continued after signing of the agreements.

 Approval of this statement

-This statement is made pursuant to Section 54 (1) of the Act and constitutes Aspen’s slavery and human trafficking statement for the financial year-end 2020.
-This statement was approved by the Boards of Aspen Insurance UK Limited, Aspen Managing Agency Limited, Aspen Insurance UK Services Limited, Aspen UK Syndicate Services Limited and Aspen Risk Management Limited.
+This statement is made pursuant to Section 54 (1) of the Act and constitutes Aspen’s slavery and human trafficking statement for the financial year-end 2022.
+This statement was approved by the Boards of Aspen Insurance UK Limited, Aspen Managing Agency Limited, Aspen Insurance UK Services Limited, Aspen UK Syndicate Services Limited, Aspen (UK) Holdings Limited and Aspen European Holdings Limited.

 CEO, Aspen Insurance UK Limited

-This statement sets out the steps taken by Aspen Insurance UK Limited Aspen Managing Agency Limited, Aspen Insurance UK Services Limited, Aspen UK Syndicate Services Limited and Aspen Risk Management Limited (including our Branches, and where applicable, we will provide a copy of specific Branch Statements upon request).
+This statement sets out the steps taken by Aspen Insurance UK Limited Aspen Managing Agency Limited, Aspen Insurance UK Services Limited, Aspen UK Syndicate Services Limited, Aspen (UK) Holdings Limited, Aspen European Holdings Limited and Aspen Underwriting Limited (including our Branches, and where applicable, we will provide a copy of specific Branch Statements upon request).